-If you would like to switch from our plan to: This is what you should do: Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+If you would like to switch from our plan to: This is what you should do: You will automatically be disenrolled from Tufts Health Plan Medicare Preferred HMO Basic Rx Custom when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
 Send us a written request to disenroll.
 Contact Customer Relations if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877- 486-2048.
-You will be disenrolled from Tufts Medicare Preferred HMO Basic Rx Custom when your coverage in Original Medicare begins.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Tufts Health Plan Medicare Preferred HMO Basic Rx Custom when your coverage in Original Medicare begins.